Spare (memoir): Veracity of claims

 Dickie Arbiter, the former press secretary for Queen Elizabeth II, demanded an apology from Penguin Random House after a passage in the book claimed "the Queen's ex-press secretary" was among a group of royal commentators described as the "Fleet Street jury" and had stated Harry and his wife should "expect no mercy" after stepping back from their royal role.
 Arbiter stated "While I am not mentioned by name – referencing 'the Queen's ex-press secretary' – it is by association that by being the only former courtier regularly contacted by the media, the author is pointing the finger at me."
 He denied being "a part of 'jury' and I certainly would not use words like 'expect no mercy'", before asking for an acknowledgement from Penguin Random House.
 The Times later reported that the comments the book referred to were made by Sir Trevor Phillips, the former chairman of the Equality and Human Rights Commission.

 In response to the criticism, J. R. Moehringer shared quotes from Harry on Twitter suggesting that he had tried to remember the events to the best of his ability.

 In the book, Harry claimed that he wanted to "confront" Paul Burrell, his mother's butler, after he had penned a tell-all following her death.
 However, in his witness statement to a court in June 2023 he said he "was firmly against meeting him".
 When asked about the contradiction, he replied "I cannot remember whether I wanted a meeting or not".

+In a 2026 biography of William and Catherine by Russell Myers, titled William & Catherine: The Intimate Inside Story, sources close to William denied Harry's account of a physical fight with his brother, stating: "It was a cheap shot [from Harry] to present such an argument.
+Tensions were running very high, and yes, there certainly were cross words exchanged that on reflection were regrettable, but the prince [William] is adamant there was no physical violence."